 Data mining is a single step in a larger process known as knowledge discovery in databases (KDD).
 KDD first begins with data preparation: selection, pre-processing, and transformation of the data, where you determine what you want to study and set it up in a way that can be mined.
 That is representing data as an m—n matrix and with a numerical representation of the element of each data vector.
 Next, you mine.
 And finally, you get to use the old noggin to interpret and analyze that information.
 Then, if the hidden patterns and trends are still not clear enough, you must dig a little deeper.

 IRI’s role in data mining and KDD process is to ready and re-structure big data for analysis through multiple high-performance data transformation functions.
-Specifically, IRI CoSort software allows you to rapidly filter, manipulate, and reformat data so that it can be processed by data mining algorithms like these data mining software suites.
+Specifically, the IRI CoSort data manipulation package can rapidly filter, manipulate, and reformat data so that it can be processed by data mining algorithms like these data mining software suites.
+CoSort is also the default data processing engine in the IRI Voracity data management platform, designed for a wide range of data profiling, preparation and wrangling work.

-For those working with CoSort in the IRI Workbench GUI, I suggest using Eclipse BIRT since it has reporting and business intelligence capabilities which include analytics and mining.
+For those working with CoSort in the IRI Workbench GUI, BIRT is a free Eclipse plug-in with graphical reporting and business intelligence capabilities which include some analytics and mining features.
 Both CoSort and BIRT Analytics use the Eclipse IDE.
 With Open Data Access (ODA) data driver support going into CoSort, the data flow integration between the two plug-ins is also seamless and allows for more rapid what-if analyses.

 Contributors to this article include Roby Poteau and David Friedland